brenthuisman/applephrase/README.md

     Trazonents-Oluviungly-nBwpng
     Ulywcał-Ścipczyk-6hmSx7

-The idea is that the use of pseudowords generates enough entropy in fewer words compared to regular passphrases.
+The idea is that the use of pseudowords generates enough entropy in fewer words compared to regular passphrases, and protect against dictionary attacks.
 A terminating number of random alphanumeric characters helps get around the most common password requirements, and of course adds to the entropy.
 Since the pseudowords are (hopefully) pronouncable and the random characters limited in number, the resulting passphrase is memorable and still quite short.

 ## Install